devskale/offpunk/README.md

 # OFFPUNK

-A command-line, text-based and offline Gemini browser.
+A command-line, text-based and offline-first Gemini browser by [Ploum](gemini://rawtext.club/~ploum).

 Focused on Gemini first but with some Gopher/web support available or projected, the goal of Offpunk is to be able to synchronise your content once (a day, a week, a month) and then browse it while staying disconnected.